jbisa/spring-rest-service/README.md

 ## Overview

-A basic REST API written using Spring.
+A basic REST API written using Spring Boot.
 This service contains one endpoint `/greeting`, which returns a `"Hello, World!"` response.

 This project also contains unit and integration tests.